milochristiansen/timeclock/README.md

 	timeclock report last year :all :empty

+If you have created a report template, you may use it by adding its name.

+	timeclock report june 1st july 1st :all csv.tmpl

 Like the event adding code, the report code simply searches for times in the entire given input, but it will always use the first *two* it finds.
 If it only finds one, it will print a report from that time to the current time, if it finds two it will use them as start and end times.
 These times can be in any order.
-Similarly, the timecode used for filtering is found via a search of the entire given input (although it still needs to be prefixed with a colon as normal).
+Similarly, the timecode used for filtering and the report template are found via a search of the entire given input (although the timecode still needs to be prefixed with a colon as normal).

 If you have timecodes arranged in a hierarchical manner, with children separated from parents with a colon (eg `parent:child:child`), a report filtered for `parent` will not automatically include its children.
 You can add `:...`